mate-academy/react_dynamic-list-of-goods/README.md

 # React dynamic list of goods
-You have 3 button that should load [the goods](https://mate-academy.github.io/react_dynamic-list-of-goods/goods.json) and show them on the page using the `GoodsList`.
+You have 3 buttons that should load [the goods](https://mate-academy.github.io/react_dynamic-list-of-goods/goods.json) and show them on the page using the `GoodsList`.

 1. `Load All goods` should load and show all the `goods`;
 1. `Load 5 first goods` should do the next: